ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 - `AnalyticsReporting.jsx`: A component for visualizing analytics data and exporting reports.
 - `CalendarIntegration.jsx`: A component for integrating and visualizing the timetable in a calendar view.
 - `CollaborationFeatures.jsx`: A component for providing real-time collaboration features.
+- `AsanaIntegration.jsx`: A component for integrating with Asana for task management.
+- `TrelloIntegration.jsx`: A component for integrating with Trello for task management.

 ## Technologies Used